hpaluch-pil/omnibus-resque/README.md

 $ bin/omnibus build resque
 ```

+NOTE: The `resque` is project name.
+Omnibus will use `config/projects/resque.rb` in
+such case.

+> For development only:
+>
+> To just copy configuration files into `/opt/resque_shortcut` use this phony
+> command/project: `bin/omnibus build resque_shortcut`.
+It is used for speedy
+> testing of stuff only - please ignore build .deb package.

 The platform/architecture type of the package created will match the platform
 where the `build project` command is invoked.
 For example, running this command
 on a MacBook Pro will generate a Mac OS X package.
 After the build completes